ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 # Open Access Checklist

 This checklist is designed to guide you in making informed decisions about publishing your research as openly as possible.
-It covers key steps for choosing the right Open Access route, applying appropriate licenses, and ensuring compliance with institutional and funder policies.
+It covers key steps for choosing the right Open Access route, applying appropriate licences, and ensuring compliance with institutional and funder policies.

 ---